MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-manual-synchronization-of-table-mappings.md

 The jobs are run in the following order to avoid coupling dependencies between entities.

-1. CURRENCY - Dynamics 365 for Sales synchronisation job
+1. CURRENCY - Dynamics 365 Sales synchronisation job
-2. SALEPEOPLE - Dynamics 365 for Sales synchronisation job
+2. SALEPEOPLE - Dynamics 365 Sales synchronisation job
-3. UNITOFMEASURE - Dynamics 365 for Sales synchronisation job
+3. UNITOFMEASURE - Dynamics 365 Sales synchronisation job
-4. CUSTOMER - Dynamics 365 for Sales synchronisation job
+4. CUSTOMER - Dynamics 365 Sales synchronisation job
-5. CONTACTS - Dynamics 365 for Sales synchronisation job
+5. CONTACTS - Dynamics 365 Sales synchronisation job
-6. RESOURCE-PRODUCT - Dynamics 365 for Sales synchronisation job
+6. RESOURCE-PRODUCT - Dynamics 365 Sales synchronisation job
-7. ITEM-PRODUCT - Dynamics 365 for Sales synchronisation job
+7. ITEM-PRODUCT - Dynamics 365 Sales synchronisation job

 > [!IMPORTANT]
 >  You typically only use the full synchronisation when you initially set up integration between [!INCLUDE[d365fin](includes/d365fin_md.md)] and [!INCLUDE[crm_md](includes/crm_md.md)] and only one of solutions contains data, which you want to copy to the other solution.
 A full synchronisation can be useful in a demonstration environment.
 Because the full synchronisation automatically creates and couples records between the solutions, it makes it faster to start working with synchronising data between records.
 On the other hand, you should only run a full synchronisation if you want a record in [!INCLUDE[d365fin](includes/d365fin_md.md)] for each record in [!INCLUDE[crm_md](includes/crm_md.md)] for the given table mappings.
 Otherwise, you can have unwanted or duplicate records in either [!INCLUDE[d365fin](includes/d365fin_md.md)] or [!INCLUDE[crm_md](includes/crm_md.md)].